TaniyaKatigar/moodify/README.md

 - 🔑 **Spotify OAuth Login** – securely connect your account
 - 🧠 **Gemini Integration** – classifies user mood into one of 12 emotions
 - 🎶 **MindsDB-powered Recommendations** – maps detected mood → music genre
 - 📀 **Spotify Playlist Generator** – automatically creates a playlist and fills it with songs
-- 🌐 **Deployed on Render** – accessible anywhere

 ---